Get Started

 • {{order_date}}: Displays the date on which the order was placed.

-add merge tags to failed order email in WooCommerce using FunnelKit Automations
+add merge tags in failed order emails

 It is important to offer users an option to easily return to the WooCommerce store and complete the failed order.

-add CTA to complete failed order email FunnelKit Automations
+CTA to complete failed order

-And that’s it Your automation to send custom WooCommerce failed order email is ready!
+And that’s it.
+Your automation to send custom WooCommerce failed order email is ready!

 Start Sending WooCommerce Failed Order Email to Customer Today!

 With FunnelKit Automations, you can send personalized emails to users, which boosts your chances of getting those sales.
-Not just failed order emails, you can also send custom canceled orders emails, refunded order emails, and so on.
+Not just failed order emails; you can also send custom canceled orders emails, refunded order emails, and so on.

 So, don’t lose out on sales due to failed orders; send them a custom email and turn them into sales today.